 If I withdraw from my classes, will I be required to repay the funds I received?

 Enrollment changes can have a significant impact on your current financial aid awards as well as your future financial aid eligibility.
 Your tuition and fees may be adjusted whenever you add, drop, or withdraw based on the JALC Refund Policy.
 You should refer to the catalog for more details.
 As a result of dropping or withdrawing from your classes, your financial aid may be reduced, or in some cases, canceled.
 Also, these dropped or withdrawn classes are counted in determining your future financial aid eligibility through the Academic Satisfactory Progress Policy.
 For additional information, contact the Financial Aid Office prior to dropping or withdrawing from classes.

 If I am on financial aid warning, can I receive any awards?

 Yes.
-You can receive awards while on financial aid warning but you must adhere to the conditions listed on your probation letter.
+You can receive awards while on financial aid warning but you must adhere to the conditions listed on your warning letter.

 For how long is the application good?

 The FAFSA will cover Fall, Spring, and Summer of the academic year.

 Do I have to apply for financial aid each year?